 Not pursue a degree in theology.

-Be working toward earning their first bachelor’s degree, associate degree, or certificate.
+Be working toward earning their first bachelor’s degree, associate degree, or certificate, or pre-apprenticeship or apprenticeship.

 Additional support for Passport students